Risk Perception and Adaptation Behavior Postdoctoral Research Fellow

 Job Summary

-University of Michigan’s School for Environment and Sustainability invites applications for a Postdoctoral Research Fellowship to investigate risk perception and adaptation behavior regarding climate change and natural hazards, specifically wildfires and wildfire smoke.
+University of Michigan’s School for Environment and Sustainability invites applications for a Postdoctoral Research Fellowship to investigate risk perception and adaptation behavior regarding climate change and natural hazards, specifically novel wildfires.
 The successful candidate will join an interdisciplinary working group of faculty, students, and postdocs studying human and ecosystem adaptation to wildfire risk using an integrated social-environmental system framework.
-The fellow will assist with a research project entailing the collection and quantitative analysis of survey data, culminating in scholarly research publications as well as practical policy recommendations.
+The fellow will assist with a research project involving statistical and spatial analysis of survey data, culminating in scholarly outputs and practical policy recommendations.

-The postdoc will report to and work under the mentorship of Dr. Paige Fischer (School for Environment and Sustainability) and a team of other faculty members engaged with the research through the Western Forest and Fire Initiative and a NASA Interdisciplinary Research in Earth Science (IDS) award.
+The postdoc will report to and work under the mentorship of Dr. Paige Fischer (School for Environment and Sustainability) and a team of other faculty members engaged with the research through the Western Forest and Fire Initiative.

-This position will be a one-year, full-time, term-limited appointment with the possibility of renewal depending on performance.
-The start date is flexible, with a preference for summer or fall 2025.
+This position will be a one-year, full-time, term-limited appointment.
+The start date is flexible, with a preference for summer or fall 2026.

 Responsibilities